 Hiring of offshore talent or ‘anywhere employees’

-Adopting remote means of communicating with employees through Microsoft Teams, Zoom and telephone conference calls has become commonplace since the beginning of lockdown.
+Adopting remote means of communicating with employees through Microsoft Teams, Zoom and telephone conference calls has become commonplace since the pandemic.

 Having put in place the ‘digital infrastructure’ to ensure remote working is possible, can these businesses now use the same tools to hire offshore employees?
-And if yes, what impact, if any, would this have on the British labour market?
+And if yes, what impact, if any, is this having on the British labour market?

 ‘Anywhere jobs’